Deep Doubly Debiased Longitudinal Effect Estimation with ICE G-Computation: Introduction

 Clinical decision-making is often sequential, with treatments adapted over time based on a patient's evolving status.
 Estimating the effect of a \emph{sequence} of treatments is therefore crucial for informing optimal care.
 However, this longitudinal problem is fundamentally challenging due to the treatment-confounder feedback: time-varying confounders are affected by past treatments, and in turn affect subsequent treatment assignment and outcomes.
 This dynamic dependence complicates both causal identification and estimation.

-Existing studies approach this problem from two directions: treatment-model-based and outcome-model-based. \emph{Treatment-model-based} method, such as IPTW \cite{rosenbaum1983central, robins2000marginal, hernan2006estimating,seedat2022continuous, melnychuk2022causal}, aim to model treatment assignment to create a pseudo-population balanced on confounders.
-These methods often suffer from progressively increasing variance due to the multiplicative accumulation of propensity scores. \emph{Outcome-model-based}, instead, tries to directly model the dynamics of the outcome.
+Existing studies approach this problem from two directions: treatment-model-based and outcome-model-based. \emph{Treatment-model-based} methods, such as IPTW \cite{rosenbaum1983central, robins2000marginal, hernan2006estimating,seedat2022continuous, melnychuk2022causal}, aim to model treatment assignment to create a pseudo-population balanced on confounders.
+These methods often suffer from progressively increasing variance due to the multiplicative accumulation of propensity scores. \emph{Outcome-model-based} methods, instead, try to directly model the dynamics of the outcome.
 Among these methods, \emph{Iterative Conditional Expectation (ICE)} G-computation has emerged as a prevalent approach.
 By breaking the problem into a series of conditional mean outcomes backward in time, ICE G-computation provides a stable alternative \cite{robins1986new,keil2014parametric,tran2019double,petersen2014targeted}.

 However, its practical efficacy hinges on accurately modeling complex, high-dimensional relationships between time-varying confounders, treatments, and outcomes—a task where traditional parametric models often fail.
-This limitation has driven the adoption of \textbf{deep learning}, whose flexible function approximators (e.g., in DeepACE~\cite{frauen2023estimating}, GST-UNet~\cite{oprescu2025gst}, G-Transformer~\cite{hess2024g}) are well-suited to these complexities.
+This limitation has driven the adoption of deep learning (DL), whose flexible function approximators (e.g., in DeepACE~\cite{frauen2023estimating}, GST-UNet~\cite{oprescu2025gst}, IGC-Net~\cite{hess2024igc}) are well-suited to these complexities.
 Recent advances have productively merged this flexibility with the robustness of \emph{doubly robust estimation}, as seen in Deep LTMLE~\cite{shirakawa2024longitudinal}, to hedge against model misspecification.

-This deep learning implementation introduces a critical new challenge: autoregressive error propagation within a shared representation.
+This DL implementation introduces a critical new challenge: autoregressive error propagation within a shared representation.
 Unlike traditional ICE, which fits independent regressions at each step, deep ICE trains one model whose predictions are recursively fed back as targets.
 Small errors in early steps compound into large biases for later ones, corrupting the training signal.
 This forces the model's shared feature representation to adapt to increasingly erroneous pseudo-outcomes, a form of representation drift that undermines the stability of ICE and the robustness guarantees of DR estimation in finite samples.